xxcg322/CryptoBench/README.md

 contact@cryptobench.org
 ---

-CryptoBench is a living project, continuously evolving with the rapidly advancing fields of cryptography and artificial intelligence.
+CryptoBench is continuously evolving with the rapidly advancing fields of cryptography and artificial intelligence.
 Join us in pushing the boundaries of what's possible at the intersection of these transformative technologies.